Melissamij/nomade-dreamer-blog/_posts/2023-08-24-what-you-don-t-hear-about-sumba.md

 layout: post
 title: 'What you don''t hear about Sumba '
 description: >-
-  In this post I will share my personal experience as a solo women.
-And the places I do not recommend  for you  to go alone and why !
+  In this post, I  share my personal experience as a solo women.
+And the places, I do not recommend  to go alone and why !
 author: Mélissa
 featured: true
 categories: